 You can find out what parents think of our school and give your own opinion by clicking on the Parent View logo (right) or here

 We are two small, successful schools where each individual is valued and given opportunities to grow and develop.

-We are very proud of our all our children's attainment.
 You can access the DfE School Performance Tables website to find information about the performance of Charsfield School here, or for Dennington School here, and the published data for Key Stage 2 Tests and Results.

 Click here to see how we celebrated this landmark moment for our schools.

 The partnership first came into being when the Dennington Head Teacher left and Charsfield's the Head was asked to step in as she had experience of leading a similar sized primary school.
 When Dennington was unable to replace the Head on a permanent basis, a formal partnership between both schools was established.

 Both staff and pupils have since benefitted from the partnership.
 Staff can collaborate, share ideas and expertise as well as work together.
 Friendships have been built between staff and pupils in both schools.
 Year 6 pupils moving on to high school will immediately have a bigger pool of friends (Thomas Mills High School in Framlingham is the catchment school for both Charsfield and Dennington).

 Each school has a Deputy Headteacher who work directly with the Executive Head Teacher and the School Business manager to form the Senior Leadership Team.